neatcoin/docs/docs/bootstrap.md

 there may still be (really) small chances that the details changes.
 The change will only extend the lock, but never shrink it.

-* Lock-drop end date: Kulupu block number 504000.
+* Lock-drop end date: Kulupu block number 504000 (approximately 27 April, 2021).
-* Minimum lock end date: Kulupu block number 635040.
+* Minimum lock end date: Kulupu block number 635040 (approximately 27 July, 2021).
-* Maximum lock end date: Kulupu block number 4173120.
+* Maximum lock end date: Kulupu block number 4173120 (approximately 18 April, 2028).

 The calculation is done as follows.
 Take `L` as your lock end date, and `A` as the locked balance.
 The final balance on the Neatcoin blockchain is